Sakwala Chakraya or the STARGATE of Ranmasu Uyana, Sri Lanka (සක්වල චක්රය)

 A sketch of the petroglyph

-The fourth strip to right contains four more such circles, bigger, and each in a separate partition.
-But that to left has compressed its circles into a quadripartite panel below the horizontal base line; leaving the upper panel free for four distinct diagrams – second seven.ringed circle (differing only in size from its larger counterpart in the centre of the chakra), beneath which are two umbrella~like emblems, and a pinnated three forked figure -the whole interwined by a fret.
+The fourth strip to the right contains four more such circles, bigger, and each in a separate partition.
+But that to the left has compressed its circles into a quadripartite panel below the horizontal baseline; leaving the upper panel free for four distinct diagrams—the second seven-ringed circle (differing only in size from its larger counterpart in the center of the chakra), beneath which are two umbrella-like emblems, and a pinnated three-forked figure—the whole intertwined by a fret.

-Each of the eight divisions of the fifth strips, which meet as one broad band, above and below the concentric ringed circle on either side of the central vertical line of the chakra holds one of the small circles with cross lines ; the two left upper partitions containing also a square and a wavy diagonal line.
-Outside all these divisions is the 4 in tyre or band bounding the chakra.
+Each of the eight divisions of the fifth strips, which meet as one broad band, above and below the concentric ringed circle on either side of the central vertical line of the chakra, holds one of the small circles with cross lines; the two left upper partitions also contain a square and a wavy diagonal line.
+Outside all these divisions is the 4-inch tier or band bounding the chakra.

-Extraterrestrial Theorists believe that this is a Stargate of a ancient lost civilization who traveled the world with this extraterrestrial invention.
-Other similar star gates have been found at a Puerta de Hayu Marka or The Gateway to The Gods in Peru close to Lake Titicaca and at Abu Sir Pyramid complex.
+Extraterrestrial theorists believe that this is a Stargate of an ancient lost civilization that travelled the world with this extraterrestrial invention.
+Other similar stargates have been found at a Puerta de Hayu Marka or The Gateway to The Gods, in Peru close to Lake Titicaca and at the Abu Sir Pyramid complex.

-Irrespective of the origin of this artifact, this has amazed the world for 100’s of years and will continue to amaze the world for the next 100 years.
+Irrespective of the origin of this artifact, it has amazed the world for hundreds of years and will continue to amaze the world for the next 100 years.

 Also See